Jollywatt/typst-fletcher/docs/sections/intro.typ

 )
 ```)

-Coordinates can be fractional; the center of a node placed at `0.25` is $25%$ between the adjacent columns or rows.
+Unlike a table, coordinates can be fractional; the center of a node placed at `0.25` is $25%$ between the adjacent columns or rows.
-Notice how the column sizes adjust to the with of the green node:
+Notice how the column sizes respond to the green node:

 #frame-row(..(0, .25, .5, .75, 1).map(t => {
   let c = (orange, red, green, blue).map(x => x.lighten(50%))